tdwth-joe/Notes/README.md

 I often find myself without my journal these days, and i pretty much loath modern flashy note taking interfaces with their modern designs and modern layouts 🤮.
 All joking aside.
-I simply wanted a nice minimalst app that all it does is take plain text format notes. and quick to pop open and just take notes wherever I’m at.
+I simply wanted a nice minimalst app that helps you log plain text notes.

-mini jot (jotty, jots, jotter, name pending, etc) is a shorthand note system that is meant for jotting down things throughout your day, inspired by bullet journal and atomic habits.
-It’s simple monotone minimalist interface is easily approachable for anyone to use.

 <aside>
-🔲 mini jot

 ---